 • LPC issues permits for work on landmark properties.
 In order to obtain these permits, applicants need to submit a permit application form.
 There are four application forms (the form used depends on the type of work): the Standard Application Form, the Expedited Certificate of No Effect Application Form, the FasTrack Application, and the Post-Approval Application Form.
 These forms are available electronically through our website ad LPC currently accepts these forms electronically by email.
 LPC has translated instructions for filing these forms electronically into Chinese (Simplified and Traditional) and Spanish, which are the top two languages spoken within its 151 designated historic districts.
-The agency plans to translate the instructions into the remaining languages this year and is also going to add information on the website translated into the top 10 languages instructing applicants to contact LPC if they need assistance filling out the form in another language.
+The agency plans to translate the instructions into the remaining languages this year and is also going to add information on the website translated into the top 10 language.
 The agency also plans to translate the forms into Chinese and Spanish this year and is committed to translating them into the remaining top 10 languages, pending additional resources.